-Note the word Observation - this means you are not allowed to touch an athlete.
-You will be observing and assisting the curriculum athletic training students.
+Note the word observation - this means you are not permitted to touch an athlete.
+You will be observing and assisting the ATSs in the professional phase of the ATP.
 All of the students in this program have gone through this experience and understand how valuable it is.
 Please ask questions, get involved, be positive and professional, and above all, enjoy learning!

-- 1. First thing you need to do is check the sport rotation schedule, which can be found on D2L in the Sport Rotation folder. - 2.
+- 1. First thing you need to do is check the sport rotation schedule, which can be found on D2L in the ATP Candidate folder. - 2.
 Then you need to contact an upperclassman listed with that sport.
-Do not call the ATC.
-You can email the student or another method of contacting the student is to leave a note in the sport box in the Gorman Athletic Training Facility.
-Be sure to leave a phone number where they can call you back.
-If they do not call you back, here is a hint: Most sports begin around 2:00 daily.
-If an athletic training student has not contacted you in 2 days, show up at 2:00 in the athletic training room (in uniform) and look/ask for him/her. - 3.
+Do not call the AT.
+You can email the student or another method of contacting the student is to leave a note in the assigned sport box in the Gorman ATF.
+Be sure to leave a phone number or email where they can contact you.
+If they do not contact you, here is a hint: most sports begin around 2:00pm daily.
+If an ATS has not contacted you in 2 days, show up at 2:00pm in the ATF (in uniform) and look/ask for him/her. - 3.
 Make sure you are in uniform when you come to observe.
 Description can be found in the ATP handbook. - 4.
 Make sure you have your nametag on when you are working with a sport or in the Gorman ATF. - 5.
 Find your name in the hour log and sign in as soon as you begin your observation.
-Be sure to have the ATC of your sport sign off on your hours daily.
-If working in the Gorman ATF please have an ATC sign off your hours. - 6.
+Be sure to have the AT of your sport sign off on your hours daily.
+If working in the Gorman ATF please have an AT sign off your hours. - 6.
 Wear a watch and bring a pen to the ATF daily!
 Bring a small notebook (that can fit in your pocket if you wish).